Burton L. French: Early years

 Burton Lee French was born in Delphi, Indiana, to Mina Philippena French (née Fisher) and Charles Albert French.
 The fourth of nine children, he moved with his parents in 1880 to Kearney, Nebraska, and to Princeton, Idaho via San Francisco two years later.
 A year later they moved to Palouse, Washington, and French attended public schools and graduated in 1891.
 French entered the University of Idaho at Moscow in 1893, but interrupted his studies to teach school in Kendrick and Juliaetta, Idaho.
 He finished his degree in 1901 and then was a fellow at the University of Chicago 1901–1903 in political science and studied law.
 He was admitted to the bar and commenced practice back in Idaho at Moscow.
-French was a member of the state legislature from 1898–1902, first elected while an undergraduate student.
+French was a member of the state legislature from 1898 to 1902, first elected while an undergraduate student.
 While in the legislature, he met his wife, Winfred E. Hartley.
 She was a Boise schoolteacher from Nebraska and they were married in 1904.
 They had a daughter that died as an infant in 1908.